Managing money as a couple can be tough. Use these apps to make it easier.

-Honeydue helps couples track shared bills, look at their accounts in one place, comment on transactions, and build big picture goals.
-A key feature is the ability for couples to decide how much information they share with their significant other.
+Honeydue helps couples track shared bills, look at their accounts in one place, comment on transactions and build big-picture goals.
+A key feature is the ability for couples to decide how much information they share with their significant others.
 This helps them stay focused on their goals and not get caught in the weeds, arguing over the small stuff.

 It seems almost impossible to remember everything you need when you’re grocery shopping.
 And trying to keep track of—and share—all of a household’s needs can be super frustrating.

 It can also wreck your budget: Studies show that when you shop without a list, you can end up spending a lot more on items you don’t really need.